Aspen, Mountain Chic.

-When you think Aspen you think of excellent skiing—thanks to its four unbelievable mountains: Aspen Mountain, Buttermilk, Highlands, and Snowmass.
-But there’s a lot more to the town than winter sports, and I was lucky to experience a different side of Aspen when I celebrated my birthday there last month.
-Aspen is home to one of the country’s best contemporary art museums, fabulous restaurants and great shopping, great yoga, and some of the most scenic hiking trails I’ve ever hiked on.
-Once you visit, you can’t help but fall in love with it, making it a year-round destination!
-These are my favorite spots to stay, eat, exercise, and shop.
+When you think Aspen you think of excellent skiing—thanks to its four unbelievable mountains: Aspen Mountain aka Ajax, Buttermilk, Highlands, and Snowmass.
+But there’s a lot more to the town than winter sports, and I've been lucky to experience a different side of Aspen year after year.
+Aspen is home to one of the country’s best contemporary art museums, fabulous restaurants, spectacular shopping, great yoga, and some of the most scenic hiking trails I’ve ever hiked on.
+Once you visit, you can’t help but fall in love with it, so much that you can't wait to go back!
+This travel guide features my favorite spots to stay, eat, exercise, and shop.
 Enjoy!

 WHERE TO STAY

-If you’re traveling with a large group I highly suggest renting a house on Airbnb.
+If you’re traveling with a large group I highly suggest renting a house on Airbnb or hit up @theaspenbroker.
 Aspen properties are some of the most beautiful you’ve ever seen, and being in a house allows you to experience life as a local.
-It’s also the more affordable option in this town.
+It’s also the more affordable option right now.

 ST. REGIS: In my most recent visit I stayed at the St. Regis.
 Loved their rustic-meets-modern decor and their service was on point.
 If you’re a foodie, their in-house restaurant is the Chef’s Club, which brings the best-up-and-coming chefs from all over the country to consult for a menu that is endlessly changing.
 The spa here is a must!